kmanaseryan/ngx-envconfig/README.md

 > If you like the idea, please leave a Github star.

-## Using JSON files configure your app like a boss
+## Using JSON files configure your Angular app like a BOSS!
-Specify a list of API endpoints in the JSON and use the values from your code.
+Specify a list of API endpoints in the JSON and get them in your code with ease.

 ![](demo1.gif)